LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2023-04-07-ssr-racing.markdown

 - PHP 8
 - Next.js
 - Sveltekit
-- Raw node http (serving up a string)
+- Raw node http (using template literals to write HTML)

 And here's a table of the results, in requests-served order.